someengineering/resoto-cdk/README.md

 - `MngDesiredSize`: The desired number of instances in the k8s managed node group.
 The default value is `1`.
 - `MngInstanceType`: The instance type of the k8s managed node group.
 The default value is `t3.large`.

-## Cloudformation templates without CDK Bootstrap

-To generate a Cloudformation template which will be used without CDK, run `npm run cdk synth -- -c cf-only=true `.
-In this case CDK will generate a Cloudformation template without the bootstrap section.

 ## Useful commands

 * `npm run cdk deploy`      deploy this stack to your default AWS account/region